NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 | Location || TinyToolkit                                                      |
 +----------+-------------------------------------------------------------------+

-There are three ways in which a job can be made to do nothing: (1) remove the job, (2) set the job's priority to 0, or (3) suspend the job.
+There are three ways in which a job can be made to do nothing:

+#.
+Remove the job;
+#.
+Set the job's priority to 0;
+#.
+Suspend the job.

 This command suspends the specified job for a specified period of time, which can be identified either by its jobnr (see JOBS) or by -1 (meaning the current job) or by its name (which need not be in quotes).
 Although